KunalG932/teleflex/docs/index.md

 // Initialize your bot
 const bot = new Telegraf('YOUR_BOT_TOKEN');

-// Initialize TeleFlex
-const teleflex = new TeleFlex(bot, {
+// Initialize TeleFlex with new features const teleflex = new TeleFlex(bot, {
   modulesPath: './modules',
   buttonsPerPage: 6,
-  theme: 'modern'
+  theme: 'modern',
+  enableSession: true,
+  enableWebApp: true
 });

 // Set up the help command